 Production Design: Francesco Frigeri – The Passion of the Christ & Don’t Move.

 Costume Design: Maurizio Millenotti – The Passion of the Christ.

 Special Awards: Suso Cecchi D’Amico & Mario Monicelli.

 See also: Two brief Pedro Almodóvar quotes about the the Catholic Church’s long history of anti-gay bigotry and the issue of same-sex marriage.

 Kim Rossi Stuart The Keys to the House image: Lionsgate Entertainment.

-“Nastri d’Argento: Father-Son Drama Tops Italian Film Journalists’ Awards” last updated in October 2020.
+“Nastri d’Argento: Father-Son Drama Tops Italian Film Awards” last updated in September 2021.